amachin86/modulo-gestion-propiedades/README.md

 1. Clone the repository.
 2. Update the connection string in `appsettings.json` in the WebAPI project.
 3. Run database migrations:
-   Move to PropertyManagement.Infrastructure
+   Move to Backend/PropertyManagement.Infrastructure
    ```
    dotnet ef database update
    ```
 4. Build and run the WebAPI project:
-   Move to /PropertyManagement.WebAPI
+   Move to Backend/PropertyManagement.WebAPI
    ```
    dotnet run
    ```